L0stedMrlion/lionsproject-dsbot-v2/README.md

 Discord for my project named Lion's Project.
 This bot is for basic utility this like **/clear** and these this.
 U can download my project!

 ## 💾 Download
-Make sure you have git installed
+Make sure you have git installed, if you dont have use commands below

 **Ubuntu/Debian:**